bedstuck/avatarer/README.md

 This was a thing to generate avatars from large image libraries (for dummy site data) but I've altered it to make neat machine learning data!

-It takes images and turns them into little squares, and outputs each file as matrix data alongside its index.
-(LUA FORMATTED tables)
+It takes images and turns them into little squares, and outputs each file as a JSON input matrix alongside its index.

 You'll need
 - php version >= 5